ibm-cloud-docs/hp-virtual-servers/migrating.md

 ## The classic instance provisioned by using your own image that has database workloads
 {: #byoi_db}

-You provisioned a classic instance by using your own image and registartion file, and your own image contains database workloads.
+You provisioned a classic instance by using your own image and registration file, and your own image contains database workloads.
 Also, you have no SSH access to the classic instance.

 If your database workloads support live migration, you can create the VPC instance as described in the [previous scenario](#byoi_no_data), and then use the live migration for the migration.
 {: tip}